Elixeum/blog/_posts/2022-07-21-stateful-responsibility.md

 toc: true
 ---

-When the work on Elixeum portal began, every **Vue** component used to handle its own requests by itself, that ususally meant that every list component had locally implemented API call to count, to list with paging options and at least to delete request for specific element of said list.
+A short view back to the past - when the work on Elixeum portal began, every **Vue** component used to handle its own requests by itself, that ususally meant that every list component had locally implemented API call to count, to list with paging options and at least to delete request for specific element of said list.
 And every detail component had all of the CRUD API calls integrated into it as well.

 **This quickly proved to be unsustainable** as large chunks of code were being copy/pasted across many components, sometimes even without changing a single bit of code - and that's without even mentioning that we had to pass all the data across components using props so that we can at least partially minimise amount of load being pushed against the server.